Miosp/miosp_sofixit_codewars/README.md

 ## 5. Practical presentation on a website
 Since it's always nice to see how any solution works in practice, i decided to create a website where you can see the solution in action.
 You can find it [here](https://miosp.github.io/miosp_sofixit_codewars/).
 I used Svelte and Typescript to create it.
 The graphical aseets are based on the graphics from original problem website and i tried to recreate them as closely as i could.
 The website is only a small addition to the solution, so it is not very feature rich, but it is enough to show how the solution works.
 I hope you like it.

+## 6. AI?
+Since the material function is deterministic and takes an array of integers, we can try to train a model, which will try to predict the output of the function.
+Unfortunately since the input data is not treated as a sequence any methods such as RNNs and LSTMs are out of the question.
+Also CNNs are not good, because of global nature of each data point (any height can potentially influence any other).
+I tried to use a simple network with a couple of layers and in order to support variable size - use padding, but my results were horrible.
+Perhaps I have not enough knowledge in this field to choose right architecture, but i think that this problem is not suited for neural networks.